sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/form_types_and_transformers.rst

     - ``sonata_type_immutable_array``: this type allows to edit a fixed array, like a settings array.

-Let's say, the object have a settings properties
+Let's say, the object has settings properties

 .. code-block:: php